BonjourPlus/pass_plus/README.md

 First step is to create a Google Account if you dont have one yet.
 Then you [activate the Drive API](https://console.developers.google.com/apis/library) for your application.
-After the you need to [create credentials](https://console.developers.google.com/projectselector/apis/credentials) and and configure the redirect URI.
+After that you need to [create credentials](https://console.developers.google.com/projectselector/apis/credentials) and and configure the redirect URI.
 By defaults it is the "/auth/checked" route in the bundle (don't forget to put your domain ).